nickkolev97/Tip_deconvolution_hack/readme.txt

 Hackathon submission (17/12/2024) for tip deconvolution.

-Aim: To fix tip artefacts in AFM images such as blunt tip and double tip.

-Dataset: We are using the same dataset as in the "afm_imperfect_probe.ipynb" notebook.
-This is a single AFM scan of size ___nm and 256 by 256 pixels.
-An artificial dataset is then created to mimic blunt tips.
-The blunt tip image is made by convolving the original image with a gaussian whose center and standard deviation are parameters chosen by the user.
-In our case, we randomly select these parameters from a uniform distribution between [0.2,0.8) for the standard deviation (the tip radius), and the x and y offset of the gaussian center a.k.a the tip center (with [0.2,0.8) being in units of pixels).
-We did not have time to try and do the double tip too.
-We realise that using a single AFM image will cause major overfitting but training a more robust model we could apply to more data that still showed good results wasn't realistic within this timeframe.
-We realise that this will have likely caused major overfitting of our models.
-Any test statistics given should also be taken with a grain of salt, given our "test" set is sampled from the same distribution as the training and validation sets and the output should be of the same uncorrupted image.

-Solution: Our main focus were autoencoders.
-We tried a variety of different sizes and depths, mainly basing it off this paper (ref).
-We also tried some different loss functions, most notably a combination of MAE loss and SSIM loss, equally weighted.
-We compare the results of a few of the different models by using their SSIM score compared to the original, uncorrupted image.
-In addition, we also used gwyddion's tip estimation and surface reconstruction function on two images and we compare these to the autoencoders too.
+In this hackathon submission, we focus on mitigating tip-induced artifacts in AFM images, particularly those arising from blunt or imperfectly shaped tips.
+The dataset consists of a single AFM scan of unspecified lateral dimensions, from which we generate synthetic training examples by convolving the original image with a Gaussian kernel.
+The Gaussian’s standard deviation (tip radius) and center coordinates are randomly sampled from a uniform distribution in [0.2, 0.8), enabling controlled generation of blunt tip artifacts.
+Although we intended to model double-tip artifacts as well, time constraints precluded this addition.

+We acknowledge that using a single image for training may lead to substantial overfitting, and thus any derived metrics should be interpreted with caution.
+Nonetheless, our primary objective was to explore the feasibility of autoencoder-based solutions.
+Drawing on established literature, we tested various architectures and loss functions, notably combining MAE and SSIM metrics.
+As a comparative baseline, we employed Gwyddion’s tip estimation and surface reconstruction methods on select images and contrasted these with our trained models’ outputs.

+Additionally, we extended the same methodology to an experimental STM dataset, artificially introducing blunt tip defects as a preliminary proof of concept for transferability to other scanning probe or electron microscopy techniques.
+While initial STM results appear promising, further research is necessary to address specific artifacts associated with STM tip geometries and to rigorously evaluate the approach’s generalizability.